-- Memberships range from \$5 to \$25 (with some including merch!) - We hold social events and careers events throughout the year. - Great way to meet people within your cohort and in other cohorts, as well as be involved in the UQ and BCCJ community! - Come say Hi at our stall at market day in the great court!
+- Membership fee is \$5 - We hold social events and careers events throughout the year. - Great way to meet people within your cohort and in other cohorts, as well as be involved in the UQ and BCCJ community! - Come say Hi at our stall at market day in the great court!